Yuecheng-CAM/Ajs38RO4Vz-p/README.md

 # SQLite:
-the changes that are related to nested temporal safety are placed within src/mem5.c, where we modified MEMSYS5 allocator of SQLite to have CHERI spatial safety, and PoisonCap nested temporal safety.
+the changes that are related to nested temporal safety evaluation on memsys5 allocator within SQLite are placed within src/mem5.c, where we modified MEMSYS5 allocator of SQLite to have CHERI spatial safety, and PoisonCap nested temporal safety.

 # Juliet-Test-Suite:
 The juliet test suite test cases we used are placed within, Juliet-test-suite-cases.